-Ever wondered how to make Japanese Karaage chicken chicken at home?
+Ever wondered how to make Japanese Karaage chicken recipe at home?
 It's a journey that turns simple ingredients into a crispy, flavorful treat.

 This recipe will show you how to make authentic Japanese fried chicken.
 It takes about 1 hour and 45 minutes to prepare.
 You'll learn how to get that perfect golden-brown outside and juicy inside.